-- 3. The enclosed area shall not be used for human habitation; and, - 4.
-The enclosed areas are usable solely for building access, parking of vehicles, or storage. - O. Bridges New construction or substantial improvement of any bridge in Zones A, AE, and VE shall be designed such that: - 1. when possible, the lowest horizontal member (excluding the pilings, or columns) is elevated to at least two feet above the base flood elevation; and, - 2. a registered professional engineer shall certify that: - a. the structural design and methods of construction shall meet the elevation requirements of this section and the floodway standards of Article VI.M.; and, - b. the foundation and superstructure attached thereto are designed to resist flotation, collapse, and lateral movement due to the effects of wind and water loads acting simultaneously on all structural components.
-Water loading values used shall be those associated with the base flood. - P. Containment Walls New construction or substantial improvement of any containment wall located within: - 1.
-Zones A, AE, and VE shall: - a. have the containment wall elevated to at least two feet above the base flood elevation; - b. have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and, - c. be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section.
-Such certification shall be provided with the application for a Flood Hazard Development Permit, as required by Article III.K. - Q. Wharves, Piers, and Docks New construction or substantial improvement of wharves, piers, and docks are permitted in and over water and seaward of the mean high tide if the following requirements are met: - 1. in Zones A and AE, wharves, piers, and docks shall comply with all applicable local, state, and federal regulations; or,
+- The enclosed area shall not be used for human habitation; and, The enclosed areas are usable solely for building access, parking of vehicles, or storage.
+O. Bridges - New construction or substantial improvement of any bridge in Zones A, AE, and VE shall be designed such that: when possible, the lowest horizontal member (excluding the pilings or columns) is elevated to at least one foot above the base flood elevation; and, 2. a registered professional engineer shall certify that: a. the structural design and methods of construction shall meet the elevation requirements of this section and the floodway standards of Article VI.M.; and, the foundation and superstructure attached thereto are designed to resist flotation, collapse, and lateral movement due to the effects of wind and water loads acting simultaneously on all structural components.
+Water loading values used shall be those associated with the base flood.
+Containment Walls - New construction or substantial improvement of any containment wall located within: Zones A, AE, and VE shall: have the containment wall elevated to at least one foot above the base flood elevation; b. have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and, be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the - Q. Wharves, Piers, and Docks New construction or substantial improvement of wharves, piers, and docks are permitted in and over water and seaward of the mean high tide if the following requirements are met: